LuluDansMaRue/kubernetes-docker-lab/docs/k8s/deployment.md

 - Job
 - CronJob

-# Explanation of each controllers
+# Explanation of the controllers

 First of all let's undersand in a few lines what's the purposes of these roles.